jtlapp/fieldzoo/README.md

 [Turborepo](https://turbo.build/repo), a tool for managing monorepos.
 I expect this platform to consist of a number of apps and tools that need to share code, and monorepos make this possible.
 I started with Nx but found the file structure too messy and indirection too hard to make work.
 Turborepo is a simple veneer over familiar package structures.

+[pnpm](https://pnpm.io/), a tool for managing packages.
+I chose pnpm because it's the fastest, because it doesn't have the phantom dependencies problem, and because [the Turborepo docs](https://turbo.build/repo/docs/getting-started/create-new) recommends it.

 [Node.js](https://nodejs.org/en/about/), a server-side JavaScript runtime.
 Node's asynchronous, non-blocking event-driven architecture makes it easy to build high-throughput web apps.
 Node is also easy to deploy on any OS, and it allows backend devs to also work on frontend code in the same language.

 [TypeScript](https://typescriptlang.org/), a statically-typed superset of JavaScript.
 TypeScript allows for running JavaScript on Node with static typing checking, eliminating a whole class of errors at compile time and making it easy to refactor code from VSCode.

 [REACT](https://reactjs.org/), a reactive library for building web components.
 There are many options for UI frameworks, but I'm going with REACT because there are more OTS components I won't have to reinvent, it has robust/proven SSR solutions, and it opens up the most job opportunities for me.
-I'm experienced with [Svelte](https://svelte.dev/) and love it but don't think [SvelteKit](https://kit.svelte.dev/) is mature enough yet.
+I'm experienced with [Svelte](https://svelte.dev/) and love it but worry that [SvelteKit](https://kit.svelte.dev/) isn't mature enough yet.

 [Next.js](https://nextjs.org/), an integrated REACT framework.
 I want the platform to feel like an SPA but be readily indexable by search engines.
 Next.js supports CSR, SSR, and REST APIs all on one Node.js server.